Henan: Demographics

-With a population of approximately 93.6 million, Henan is the third most populous Chinese province after Guangdong and Shandong.
-It is also the fifth most populous sub-national division in the world.
-If it were a country by itself, it would be the twelfth most populous in the world, just behind Mexico and ahead of the Philippines.
-However, the hukou system shows Henan as the most populous province in China with over 103 million people, as it counts the migrant Henanese laborers as residents of Henan, instead of the province they currently reside in.
-On the other hand, Guangdong is shown as having only 81 million people, though the actual population is 95 million due to the influx of migrants from other provinces.
+With a population of approximately 98.2 million, Henan is the third most populous Chinese province after Guangdong and Shandong.
+It is the fifth most populous sub-national division in the world.
+If it were a country by itself, it would be the twelfth most populous in the world, behind Mexico and ahead of the Philippines.
+The hukou system shows Henan as the most populous province in China with over 103 million people, as it counts the migrant Henanese laborers as residents of Henan, instead of the province they reside in.
+85.14 million are considered permanent residents of their registered households.